Mx-One/Project-Tracker-Beta/README.md

 Create, update, and monitor project details such as address, client, contract amount, and associated sales.

 - **Unlimited possibilities.**<br>
- Designed to be easily extendable with custom features to meet specific organizational needs — such as shared calendars, kanban-style production boards, inter-departmental communication tools, and more.
+ Designed to be easily extendable with custom features to meet specific organizational needs - such as shared calendars, kanban-style production boards, inter-departmental communication tools, and more.

 - **User Role Access.**<br>
 Role-based access control (e.g., project manager, owner) determines which actions and views are available to each user type.

 - **Real-Time Concurrency.** <br>
-Supports multi-user interaction with real-time updates—changes by one user are reflected for others without needing to refresh.
+Supports multi-user interaction with real-time updates-changes by one user are reflected for others without needing to refresh.

 - **ShadCN UI.**<br>
 Built with using modern ShadCN UI components for a consistent and elegant interface.